Prerequisites

 - You’ll need both Publishable and Secret keys

 Keep your Secret Key private and never expose it in your client-side code.
-The Secret Key should only be used in your backend services.
+The

 Setup Process